mijorus/speedtest-cli-chart/README.md

 It was develped to be used in a cronjob on a Raspberry Pi running Raspbian Buster, but it is very simple code which should run on other systems as well.

 ## Requires
+This script requires Ookla's [official CLI tool](https://www.speedtest.net/apps/cli) to be installed on the system.
+I found it more precise and reliable on a gigabit connection than the open source python version `speedtest-cli` you might be familiar with.
 ```python
 pip install iso8601
 ```